SzpakKamil/SheetKit/Sources/SheetKit.docc/Extension/Styling/SKSheetOptions/SKSheetOptions-isHandoffEnabled.md

 ## Overview

-The `SKSheetOptions/isHandoffEnabled(_:)` option enables handoff support within the `SheetKit` framework, allowing a sheet’s state and actions to be seamlessly transferred across compatible Apple devices (e.g., from an iPhone to a Mac) via Apple’s Continuity feature.
-This option, part of the `SKSheetOptions` set, is applied to sheets conforming to the `SKSheetable` protocol.
+The `isHandoffEnabled(_:)` option enables handoff support within the ``SheetKit`` framework, allowing a sheet’s state and actions to be seamlessly transferred across compatible Apple devices (e.g., from an iPhone to a Mac) via Apple’s Continuity feature.
+This option, part of the ``SKSheetOptions`` set, is applied to sheets conforming to the ``SKSheetable`` protocol.
 When set to `true`, it integrates the sheet into the Handoff ecosystem, ensuring a fluid user experience across platforms.
 By default, handoff is disabled (`false`), requiring explicit activation to enable this functionality.

 This option is particularly valuable for apps aiming to provide a consistent experience across Apple’s ecosystem, allowing users to start an action on one device and continue it on another.
-It integrates with other `SheetKit` features, such as `SKSheetOptions/alignment(_:)` and `SKSheetOptions/style(_:)`, to maintain a cohesive design while supporting cross-device continuity.
+It integrates with other `SheetKit` features, such as ``alignment(_:)`` and ``style(_:)``, to maintain a cohesive design while supporting cross-device continuity.

 ### Platform-Specific Behavior